BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

  * Receive message from group with identity from sender

 In this application, users can create chat rooms to exchange messages with each other.
 Each chat room must be identified by a certain name.
-The ideia is that users can invite others to some specific chat room by indicating their email address.
+The idea is that users can invite others to some specific chat room by indicating their email address.
 In addition, users can also join some chat room using its identifier.
 Once inside a chat room, users can exchange messages between them.

 ![2nd Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/Figures/2-Challenge.jpg)